8 Issues Youth in church want you to address - # 6 will shock you.

-But the young people brought it up and we have to address it by all means.
+But the young people brought it up, and we must address it.

-An average person is exposed to so much sex every day.
-From billboards to magazines, the Internet, and so on.
+An average person is exposed to so much sex daily, from billboards to magazines, the Internet, etc.

-Our young people are explorers and if your child has a cellphone, chances are they are watching pornography.
-If you haven't caught them yet, it means they’ve mastered the art of hiding.
+Our young people are explorers; if your child has a cellphone, they are likely watching pornography.
+If you haven't caught them yet, they’ve mastered the art of hiding.

-Pornography is a sensitive topic and most parents would rather pretend that it’s not an issue for their children than talk about it.
+Pornography is a sensitive topic; most parents would rather pretend it’s not an issue for their children than talk about it.

-The good news is that you do not have to talk about it, but you have an obligation to find someone who can.
+The good news is that you do not have to discuss it, but you must find someone who can.

-The internet makes it possible for the church to find experts in this area to teach our children.
-We can tap into their expertise through virtual summits and they are easy to do.
+The internet allows the church to find experts to teach our children in this area.
+We can tap into their expertise through virtual summits; they are easy to do.

 Topic # 7 - Addiction 💊

-When it comes to the topic of addiction, we were expecting it to be among the top 5 topics but it looks like the young people are less concerned about it than we are.
+Regarding addiction, we were expecting it to be among the top 5 topics, but it looks like young people are less concerned about it than we are.

-Addiction is a very broad topic and maybe that’s why it fell on number seven.
+Addiction is a very broad topic; maybe that’s why it fell on number seven.

-However, I am happy that it made it to the list of topics our young people want us to talk about.
+However, I am happy that it made it to the topics our young people want us to discuss.

 Topic # 8 - Peer Pressure

-Peer pressure is one of those topics we like to talk about to our young people, but the truth is we have no idea what they are going through.😄
+Peer pressure is one of those topics we like to discuss with our young people, but we have no idea what they are going through.😄

 That’s not the case these days.
 Our young people are going through a global peer pressure group.
 Take a moment to imagine that.

-The worst thing is that they are pressured in the cyberspace through devices they voluntarily carry with them.
+The worst thing is that they are pressured into cyberspace through devices they voluntarily carry.

-Young people say that parents don’t understand what they are going through and maybe they are right.
+Young people say parents don’t understand what they are going through, and maybe they are right.
 Maybe we are not the ones to talk to them about peer pressure because we have no idea.
 So we should turn to people who’ve gone through this cyber peer pressure to help.

 My Final Thoughts

 The same things we complained about are the same things we do for our children.
-I would be lying if I said I had an answer to that coz I don’t.
+I would lie if I said I had an answer because I don’t.

-Most of the time I catch myself saying the same things I hated my parents saying to.
+Most of the time, I catch myself saying the same things I hated my parents saying.
 I wish I didn’t have to say them, but I am who I am today because they said and did what they did.

-I am comforted knowing that if I just did part of what my parents did, I will also help shape my children into responsible adults.
+I am comforted knowing that if I did part of what my parents did, I would also help shape my children into responsible adults.
 The keyword here is part.

-That means I must do apart and leave some room for them to show their personality.
-My job, therefore, is to observe and try to figure out what their needs are.
+That means I must do it apart and leave room for them to show their personality.
+Therefore, my job is to observe and determine their needs.

-Sometimes am lucky when my kids tell me what they want because I am simply not good at guesswork.
+Sometimes I am lucky when my kids tell me what they want because I am not good at guesswork.

 Henry Form once said, “ If I had asked the people what they needed, they would have said faster horses.”

-That’s why I believe strongly that the church is in a position to impact so many lives by simply doing one thing - Ask people what they need.
+That’s why I believe strongly that the church is in a position to impact so many lives by simply doing one thing - Asking people what they need.

-If we don’t do that, we ran a risk of providing things people need to know to survive and not to push them into the next step in their journey.
+If we don’t do that, we risk providing things people need to know to survive and not pushing them into the next step in their journey.

 How can we encourage youth in church?

-When you ask someone for their opinion or simply what they need, you are telling them that they matter and you see them.
+When you ask someone for their opinion or simply what they need, you tell them that they matter and you see them.
 Everyone wants to be seen.

-The youth in the church want to be seen by their church leaders and definitely by their parents.
+The youth in the church want to be seen by their church leaders and their parents.

 If we fail to see them and value their opinions and needs, other people will.
-There are so many people out there who are paid a lot of money to SEE our young people and offer them terrible solutions.
+So many people are paid a lot of money to SEE our young people and offer them terrible solutions.